Hopobcn/FWI/README.md

 1. **Profile the sequential program and give a report of the most time consuming parts of this application.
 Also tell which of those parts should be ported to the GPU and why.**

     You have the liberty to choose which profiler/tool to use.
-Some possible options would be:
+Some possible options are:

     * GNU profiler (gprof)
     * NVIDIA profiler (nvprof) (it supports CPU sampling)